agenticbuddy/codex/docs/session-restore.md

   - a) User convenience: If a server resume token is present, we resume on the server; if not, the UI clearly falls back to local restore and explains why.
 Users no longer guess what “Resume (server)” will do.
   - b) Technical necessity: Providers only emit a reliable token at `response.completed`.
 Explicit gating prevents attempts to “resume” an already streaming turn (which can’t be continued) and avoids undefined server behavior.

-- Viewer shows only user/assistant messages with auto‑scroll:
+- Session Viewer: full replay with auto‑scroll:

-  - a) User convenience: The session viewer focuses on the conversation, bringing the most recent exchange into view without manual scrolling.
+  - a) User convenience: The viewer brings the most recent exchange into view automatically, so you can resume without manual scrolling.
-  - b) Technical necessity: Filtering out low‑level items reduces rendering load and complexity, which is especially important in TTY environments with tight frame budgets.
+  - b) Technical necessity: Rendering via the same building blocks as live history preserves formatting (colors, tool output, reasoning) for consistent fidelity during replay and restore.

 - Persisted metadata (model, version, last response id/token):